Add/Drop/Withdraw

 • Student-initiated drops should be submitted by the student via my.dunwoody or by visiting the Registrar's Office.

 • Faculty should never initiate a drop from their course.
-If a student does not attend or participate in a course during the first 5 days of the semester, or has not contacted you to regarding an excused absence or late add, please contact your Dean or Director immediately.
+If a student does not attend or participate in a course during the first 5 days of the semester, or has not contacted you to regarding an excused absence or late add, please contact your dean or director immediately.

 • Students may obtain refunds based on the last date of attendance or participation in their course, so accurate attendance is critical.
 Students who have notified you that they wish to drop your course should be marked Absent or Check-in-No until they have been dropped from your class.
-If you notice a student still has not been dropped from your class by day 10 of the semester, please follow up with your Dean or Director.
+If you notice a student still has not been dropped from your class by day 10 of the semester, please follow up with your dean or director.

 Withdraw from a Class